thang-pham/umspec/README.md

-# Instructions on how to run the machine and expected output.
+# How to run the machine and its expected output.
-Thang Pham <thang.g.pham@gmail.com>

 ## Instructions: